 So without further ado, here’s our panto guide Christmas 2016.
 Our top 5 pantomimes and where you can see them in London.

 Have a watch of our #KidRatedLoves Pantos video too.

-Who doesn’t love the panto of Cinderellla.
+Who doesn’t love the panto of Cinderella?
 The Ugly Step Sisters are gruesome comedy gold and the rags to riches story is just a classic.
-This Christmas you can see Cinders, Buttons et al do there thing all across London.
+This Christmas you can see Cinders and the rest of the characters do their thing all across London.

 This Christmas Amanda Holden, Julian Clary, Paul O’Grady and Lee Mead.
 This pantomime couldn’t be more pantomime if it tried!

 Putney Arts Theatre 14th-22nd December

 Questors Ealing Theatre 15th December – 2nd January